Some-Body-Else/p4gpc.dungeonframework/README.md

 is that I'm not certain about the properties fields whose IDs are in the grey space between 80 and 199, which leads them to being treated as pregenerated floors under the presumption that the tutorial is related to the field, but this could be incorrect.

+## Thanks

+Just want to give a thank you to the members of the [Persona modding Discord](https://discord.gg/naoto) for lending a hand whenever I had a question.
+Thanks goes out in particular to Pixelgun, Tekka, pioziomgames, and rudiger, who helped me find the answers to my questions when I got stuck in the dark.<br><br>
+Also want to give a special thanks to AnimatedSwine37, whose Reloaded-II mods were essential for me to get a grasp on how to write a Reloaded-II mod myself and who helped with.